Consumer Protection Cooperation Network (CPC)

 The CPC network’s 2019 sweep was launched in November 2019 and targeted problems with the delivery of goods and issues related to the consumer’s right of withdrawal when shopping online.
 This time, the CPC authorities in 27 countries (25 EU countries, Norway and Iceland) screened 481 websites selling clothing and footwear, furniture, household items and appliances.
 It revealed that 2 out of 3 online shops may be breaching basic EU consumer law.
 The main issues relate to unclear information on the right to withdraw, without justification, the contract within 14 days, issues with the final price – which did not contain applicable additional charges and the traders failed to explain that such additional charges may be payable – or reminders about the guarantee if something you have bought is faulty.

 What is a “sweep”?

-In the enforcement phase of the sweep, participating authorities contact operators and ask them to take corrective action.
+In the enforcement phase, the authorities ask the traders concerned to take corrective action.

 - An e-enforcement academy was set up to boost the CPC network and the ability of product safety networks to conduct online investigations.
 The first phase of the project (2017-18) and second phase (2019) of the project were both successful, providing national CPC and product safety authorities with various deliverables.
 The network is looking into how to drive forward the project in 2020 to further strengthen enforcement of consumer legislation in B2C online shopping;

 - CPC authorities are now using the CPC knowledge exchange platform, an IT tool developed in 2014-15 to support collaborative work and share results with the wider CPC network;

 - CPC Market Watch is an internal EU monitoring project launched in 2019 to collect information on market trends that might affect consumer interests across the EU/EEA;